ahoffer/imageresize/README.md

   * `setConfiguration`
   * `getConfiguration`

-* Set size of output image, in pixels
+* Set generate of output image, in pixels
   * `setOutputSize(int maxWidth, int maxHeight)
   * If present, the image sizer will set the values for width and height on image sizers before returning them to the caller.
-  * This functionality exists because when generating thumbnails, one usually expects all thubmnails to be the same size.
-This method provides a convenient way to set the values in a single place, instead of configuring output size for multiple sizers.
+  * This functionality exists because when generating thumbnails, one usually expects all thubmnails to be the same generate.
+This method provides a convenient way to set the values in a single place, instead of configuring output generate for multiple sizers.

 * Sizer of output image, in pixels
   * `setMaxHeight`